ibexa/documentation-developer/docs/administration/project_organization/project_organization.md

 ## PHP code

-The project's PHP code (controllers, event listeners, etc.) should be placed in the `src` folder.
+The project's PHP code (for example, controllers or event listeners) should be placed in the `src` folder.

 Reusable libraries should be packaged so that they can be managed using Composer.